Are you as tired of fake news as I am?

 Formal education is not the only way to learn culinary skills.
 If someone were welding for twenty years, wouldn't you call them a welder, even if they didn't attend a formal school to learn how, but instead learned on the job?

-The clients wants to know if you can help them with their problem.
+The client wants to know if you can help them with their problem.
 They often don't care where you went to school or how you learned to cook.
 They may be interested as a topic of conversation, but it's rarely a determining factor in the hiring process.

 Myth #7 Personal Chef Judge Other Cooks

 If you invited me to your home and peanut butter and jelly sandwiches were on the menu for dinner, I’d be content.
 The fact alone that someone else is cooking would delight me.
 It really doesn’t matter what you’re cooking, I’m pleased to not have to be the one cooking on my day off.

 I have a feeling other personal chefs would feel the same.
 We're not judging your cooking.
 We're stoked you're the one doing the cooking!

 Your thoughts on these myths?